not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 * Reading the current voltage from an [output](#output) port
 * Using a [rand](#rand)om voltage generator

+Since `voltage` values are usually expected to be between -10V and 10V, the constant `voltage` value will by default be limited to this range.
+In some scenarios (e.g. when specifying *segment* lengths in variable-length [duration](#duration)s), there may be a need to specify a constant value outside this range.
+The range check on a `voltage` value can be disabled by setting the `no-limit` property of a value to `true`.

 When the `note` property is used, it must be a 2 or 3 character string, where the first character specifies the note name (A-G), the second specifies the octave (0-9) and the third (optional) character can either use `+` to indicate a sharp, or `-` to indicate a flat.
 E.g: `C4+` will result in the 1V/Oct value of a middle C#, while a `A3-` will result in an A flat below middle C.

 If a `variable` property is used and no variable with a matching name was previously set using a [set-variable](#set-variable) *action, 0V will be used instead.